 Yet, when you first get a Lavender Orpington, they might seem more reserved.
 They can be shy around strangers, but the more time they spend around you, the more their personalities will show.
 While they can get along with kids, make sure small children are cautious around them at first.

 “Broody” refers to when a hen’s motherly instincts kick in, and she instinctively wants to protect her eggs.
 Lavender Orpington hens are known to be fairly broody, which has its pros and cons.

 These hens act broody around two times a year.
-They make great mothers, so if you need to hatch certain eggs, you can keep them near your Lavender Orpington hens, and they will likely protect them.
+They make great mothers, so if you need to hatch certain eggs, you can keep them near your Orpington hens, and they will likely protect them.

 However, some people don’t want their chickens to be broody since it could cause some aggression.
-Broody hens are determined to protect their eggs and chicks, so if that overwhelms you, then they’re probably not the right chickens for you.
+Broody hens are determined to protect their eggs and baby chicks, so if that overwhelms you, then they’re probably not the right chickens for you.

-However, since Lavender Orpingtons are docile birds, it’s common for them to be bullied by other animals.
+However, since Orpingtons are docile birds, it’s common for them to be bullied by other animals.
 If you have any aggressive animals on your property, be sure to keep them separated from your Orpingtons.

-Orpington chickens aren’t picky, but you’ll need to be the most careful when they’re young.
+Lavender Orpington chickens aren’t picky, but you’ll need to be the most careful when they’re young.
 Lavender Orpington chicks need to eat a high protein crumble until they’re at least 16 weeks old.
 That food should have at least 20% protein.